frejanordsiek/hdf5storage/README.rst

 Python 2
 ========

-This package was designed and written for Python 3, with Python 2.7 and 2.6 support added later.
+This package was designed and written for Python 3, and then backported to Python 2.x.
 This does mean that a few things are a little clunky in Python 2.
 For example, Python 2 ``int`` and ``long`` types are both mapped to the Python 3 ``int`` type.
 The storage format's metadata looks more familiar from a Python 3 standpoint as well.